1. Health Hub

 You can supplement the over-the-counter medication options with simple home remedies for a sinus infection.
 These include:

-Neti Pot: Neti Pots are common appliances used for nasal irrigation.
+Neti Pot/ sinus rinse: Neti Pots are common appliances used for nasal irrigation.
 To use one, put iodide and preservative-free salt water into the chamber.
 It is recommended that you boil the water first to sanitize it.
 Wait until the water is room temperature before you put it in the Neti Pot.
 Pour the solution into each nostril, per the device’s instructions.
 This saltwater rinse can help reduce congestion and pain caused by a sinus infection while cleansing the affected area.

 Drink plenty of fluids: Fluids help thin your mucus, allowing it to drain from the nasal passages more easily.